hadronized/strongly-typed-thoughts.net/media/blog/luminance_comparing.md

 It’s been a while since I’ve been wanting to do this.
-Either on IRC, Reddit, GitHub Issues, IRL or other any other way of communicating, there are more and more people asking me to *compare [luminance] to other, well known and famous, rendering-like frameworks.
+Either on IRC, Reddit, GitHub Issues, IRL or other any other way of communicating, there are more and more people asking me to *compare [luminance] to other, well known and famous, rendering-like frameworks*.

 I’ve made a listing with pros and cons. in the [README] file of [luminance].
 I’ll just copy that section and report it below so that you’re not even a click away from the listing!